heybereket/oasis/docs/guidelines/CONTRIBUTING.md

 1. Fork this repository and clone it to your local machine
 2. Make sure you have `yarn` installed.
 If you don't, run `npm install -g yarn`
 3. Install all packages with the `yarn` command in the project root.
 4. Make a new firebase project.
-Add a web app to it in the project settings.
+Get the credidentials :)
 5. Make a `.env` file in [`api`](/packages/api) and [`web`](/packages/web) based on [`api env.example`](/packages/api/.env.example) and [`web env.example`](/packages/web/.env.example) respectively

 Once you are setup, you can head to the indivdual docs for the section of Oasis that you're working on!